cellgeni/cellatac/README.md

 position-sorted list of all per-cluster peaks.
 The second is the result of merging these peaks so that overlapping and book-ended peaks are joined in a single peak.
 The infix `sps` indicates it is sample-position-sorted, indicating we use the chromosome order as found in the cellranger bam file.
-This infix is both immaterial and a feeble naming construct, and can be safely ignored.